pranshugaba/partial-exploration-old/README.md

 1. Import project in IntelliJ, enable gradle auto-import
 2. Run `./gradlew compileJava` to create the prism.jar and run the annotation processor

-Note: `./gradlew compileJava` has to be run whenever some of the annotation processor classes is changed.